nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected:
       First client is unarchived, and is no longer shown in the archive.
 Details of the unarchived client shown in the status message.
       Upon listing all active clients (see [List Active Clients](#listing-all-active-clients)), the unarchived client can be seen.
+      The color of the priority indicator is lightened to show that the client has been unarchived.

    3. Test case: `unarchive 0`<br>
       Expected: No client is unarchived.
 Error details shown in the status message.